-If any group or band epitomises the 80’s more than The Cure then bring them to me now.
+If any group or band epitomises the 80’s more than The Cure then I demand that you bring it to me now.
 I just don’t think that such a thing exists.
 Yet when you look at their UK singles chart performance, their highest ever chart position was only number 5 for 1989’s Lullaby, taken from the album Disintegration.

 Musically, it’s classic Cure.
 Upbeat in tempo, but decidedly downbeat as far as the lyrics go.
 As some lifting synth melodies augment the thumping bass and guitar sections Smithy sings about fear and ageing and loss.
 For example, the two verses start with respectively, ‘yesterday I got so old, I felt like I could die’ and ‘yesterday I got so scared, I shivered like a child’.
 I guess there’s more than a little mischief going on with chief mischief maker Smith actually having a whale of a time.

-Just check out all of that hair in the video.
-Don’t try guessing at the band’s hairspray bill.
-I don’t think that there are enough number on the calculator.
+If you get a chance, do check out all of that hair in the video.
+Don’t try guessing at the band’s hairspray bill though.
+I don’t think that there are enough numbers on the calculator.